 UNDP programme is well positioned to support and contribute to the UNSDCF through a package of strategic upstream and downstream interventions, in line with the recommendations of the independent evaluation of the current CPD (ICPE 2019), focusing on i) sustaining peace and social cohesion through democratic, and inclusive governance and rule of law; ii) leveraging SIDS characteristics for inclusive green/blue growth, while tackling climate change and conserving biodiversity; and iii) strengthening health and social protection systems, and improve access to quality services.
 To this end, UNDP, leveraging on UNDP’s Strategic Plan 2022-2025 six signature solutions, UNDP’s Renewed Strategic Offer in Africa, the SIDS Samoa Pathway and the 2030 Agenda, will i) promote a coherent developmental offer that adheres to the principles of leaving no one behind, gender equality, equity, justice, accountability, and transparency and anchored in responsiveness to citizen’s needs, social cohesion, and environmental sustainability; ii) build linkages between inter-related development issues; iii) utilize its comparative advantage in applying integrated inter-agency cross-sectoral development approaches; iv) leverage its global innovation work, including tracking and combating multidimensional poverty; v) devise innovative ways of problem solving in the context of #NextGenUNDP; vi) embrace innovations to address developmental and programme implementation challenges; vii) invest in digital transformation and partner network creation, while building on and upgrading local knowledge.
 UNDP will adopt a portfolio systems approach to planning and implementation, data collection, evidence, and knowledge generation.
 This will position UNDP as a knowledge broker, thought leader and innovator, using and strengthening its convening capacities and partnership building role within the United Nations Country Team (UNCT) and beyond, mobilizing its national and international partners’ networks around key thematic areas.

-UNDP is the government’s most trusted partner with comparative advantages to complement UN development system efforts.
+UNDP is the government’s trusted partner with comparative advantages to complement UN development system efforts.
 It has a strong value proposition in governance and the rule of law, promoting inclusive governance, sustaining peace, establishing meaningful political dialogue, empowering, and engaging agents of change networks and supporting political system reforms to create a conducive environment for long-term stability and sustainable development.
 This will continue to be the cornerstone of UNSDCF efforts.
 As evidenced by the ICPE, UNDP has successfully accompanied the government in holding fair and transparent elections, strengthening oversight mechanisms, and enhancing access to justice with improved delivery of justice services.
 UNDP’s comparative advantage also builds on experience and development results in collaboration with GEF, in enhancing management of environmental and natural resources (including biodiversity conservation) and resilience to climate change risks.

 Within the broader UN COVID-19 response framework, UNDP has been supporting Guinea-Bissau, since the early stages of the pandemic, to prepare, respond and recover.
 Based on the successful Global Fund partnership, UNDP will continue to draw on its technical experience and capacities with other epidemiological risks, to support the WHO-led health response, including the procurement of essential health products, strengthening crisis management and response, response digitalization and addressing critical socioeconomic impacts.
 Under UNDP’s leadership, UNCT conducted a socio-economic impact assessment, which identified the multidimensional effects of the pandemic.
-UNDP is well positioned to support Government in tailored socioeconomic response to Covid-19 and reducing the negative impacts in the country's protected areas by restoring livelihoods of the newly poor.
+UNDP is well positioned to support Government in tailored socioeconomic response to Covid-19,reducing its negative impacts through restoring livelihoods of the newly poor.